 - A statement signed and dated by a responsible individual employed at the covered establishment certifying that the covered establishment has taken reasonable steps to ensure that the method of preparation (e.g., types and amounts of ingredients in the recipe, cooking temperatures) and amount of a standard menu item offered for sale adhere to the factors on which its nutrient values were determined.

-Genesis R&D Labeling Software and ESHA's popular and highly respected nutrition database can help make complying with the new regulations a smoother and easy process.
-We also understand how busy you are, so we offer our Consulting Services as another option to achieve compliance.
+Genesis R&D Labeling Software and ESHA’s popular and highly respected nutrition database can help you make complying with the new regulations much smoother and easier than you might expect.
+We also understand how busy you are, so we offer our Consulting Services as yet another option to achieve compliance.
 The Consulting Service team can take care of this for you, from initial analysis to the final results, with all the necessary documentation in between.

 Whatever route you choose, please know that we are here to help.